Scientific Research PermitS

 The Panama Canal Authority (ACP)

-The STRI Scientific Permit Office (SPO) will issue the permit for the Barro Colorado Natural Monument (BCNM).
+No Panamanian permits are required for the Barro Colorado Natural Monument (BCNM).
 Please note that if you are based at Barro Colorado Island (BCI) and plan to work outside the island you will require the Ministry of Environment Scientific Research Permit.

 Scientific permit costs will be charged according to the visitor status assigned by the STRI Visitor Services Office (VSO).
 The fee schedule for scientific permits can be found at Permits Fees.